Christ College - The Honors College

-In addition to a Christ College advisor, students have an advisor in the other college in which they are simultaneously enrolled and are expected to confer regularly with that advisor.
+In addition to a Christ College advisor, students have an advisor in the other college in which they are simultaneously enrolled, and are expected to confer regularly with that advisor as well.

-Each student is responsible for knowing curriculum requirements, academic policies, deadlines for academic actions, and Christ College membership criteria.
+Each student is responsible to know curriculum requirements, academic policies, deadlines for academic actions, and Christ College membership criteria.

 Programs of Study